mmyenny/Reactified-Octodex/README.md

 ## Summary

 In this assignment we were instructed to recreate the Octodex using React.
-I found this to be a good practice to sharpen my skills and expand my knowledge with Flexbox.
+I found this to be a good practice to sharpen my skills and expand my knowledge in responsive design and Flexbox.

 ## Technologies Used